HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: The Framework

 Similar to Eq. (\ref{eq:interv}) and Eq. (\ref{eq:stamp}) we first get high-level time interval embedding $\mathbf{p}^{(k)}$ and periodicity embedding $\mathbf{q}^{(k)}$ for the start time of the $k$-th shift, $t_1^{(k)}$.
 Then we condition the daily representation $\shift^{(k)}$ on the time embedding, and obtain the time-dependent representation of the $k$-th shift as $\mathbf{r}^{(k)} = \text{Concat}([\mathbf{h}^{(k)}; \mathbf{p}^{(k)}; \mathbf{q}^{(k)}])$.
 Next, we use LSTM as the high-level encoder to aggregate the representation of each work shift into the work measurement for the whole survey month

-where $\boldsymbol\theta_{H}$ denotes the parameters of high-level model LSTM, and $\mon^{(k)}$ denotes the cumulative workload representation.
-We use the last cumulative representation $\mon^{(T)}$ as the workload measurement for the whole survey month, where $T$ denotes the number of work shifts in the month.
-Then we map the representation monthly workload $\mon^{(T)}$ to estimate the burnout label $y$ using multi-layer perceptron (MLP) as the classifier
+where $\boldsymbol\theta_{H}$ denotes the parameters of high-level model LSTM, and $\mon^{(k)}$ denotes the cumulative activity representation.
+We use the last cumulative representation $\mon^{(T)}$ as the activity measurement for the whole survey month, where $T$ denotes the number of work shifts in the month.
+Then we map the monthly representation $\mon^{(T)}$ to estimate the burnout label $y$ using multi-layer perceptron (MLP) as the classifier

 where $\gamma$ is the monthly risk score.
 The network parameters including the embedding parameters $\mathbf{W}_a$, $\mathbf{W}_b$, $\mathbf{d}_b$, $\boldsymbol{\omega}$ and $\boldsymbol{\varphi}$, the low-level model parameters $\boldsymbol\theta_{E}$, the high-level model parameters $\boldsymbol\theta_{H}$, and the classifier parameters $\boldsymbol\theta_{C}$, can all be jointly trained by minimizing the cross entropy loss between true and estimated labels.
 The cross entropy (CE) loss can be written as